Antitrust Compliance Guide

 - Working Group objectives must be continually re-visited/reviewed/challenged and be a core part of the communication to ensure all stakeholders are on the same page.

-- Working Group Leaders participate on the GMSG Governing Council, and collaborate with other working groups to ensure projects are aligned.
+- Working Group Leaders participate on the GMG Governing Council, and collaborate with other working groups to ensure projects are aligned.

-- Working Group Leaders work with the GMSG Managing Director and Executive Council to help promote the group, activities and projects to the greater global mining industry.
+- Working Group Leaders work with the GMG Managing Director and Executive Council to help promote the group, activities and projects to the greater global mining industry.

 - Working Groups may be project specific, i.e. they may be formed for one specific project.
 They may also be “field of interest” driven and include a number of sub-committees driving various projects related to that field of interest.